lunamidori5/Midori-AI/content/subsystem/manager/updates.md

 weight = 5
 +++

+## 4/2/2024
+- Update: Added a menu to fork into nonsubsystem images for installing models
+- Update: Added a way to install Huggingface based models into LocalAI using Midori AI's model repo
+- Bug Fix: Fixed some type o and bad text in a few places that was confusing users
+- Bug Fix: Fixed a bug when some links were used with Huggingface

 ## 4/1/2024
 - Update 1: Added a new safety check to make sure the subsystem manager is not in the Windows folder or in system32
 - Update 2: Added more prompting for the baked in Carly model for if you are asking about GPU or not with cuda